The Gracie Connection

 Increased Strength and Balance

-Diligent practise develops what I call ‘intelligent strength’.
-Not only does it train the central nervous system to fire muscles in the correct sequence, it also teaches you which muscles to engage to to maintain postural alignment and efficiently move your anatomy through space.
-And we all know that good posture and moving efficiently are hallmarks of superior jiu jitsu.
+Diligent practise develops what I call ‘intelligent strength'.
+Not only does it train the central nervous system to fire muscles in the correct sequence, but it also teaches you which muscles to engage to maintain postural alignment and efficiently move your anatomy through space.
+And we all know that good posture and moving efficiently are hallmarks of superior jiu-jitsu.

-Also, holding the asanas develops an muscular endurance which is perfectly suited to the isometric contractions required for applying chokes and strangles.
+Also, holding the asanas develops a muscular endurance which is perfectly suited to the isometric contractions required for applying chokes and strangles.
 And although it tones and strengthens, yoga does not produce excessive muscle hypertrophy.
-Too much muscle mass is not good for jiu jitsu because it burns oxygen quickly and inhibits movement.
-Consistent practise (combined with good diet) will reset your body to its optimum tissue composition.
+Too much muscle mass is not good for jiu-jitsu because it burns oxygen quickly and inhibits movement.
+Consistent practise (combined with a good diet) will reset your body to its optimum tissue composition.

 Body Awareness and Breath Control

 Your body is the tool with which you create your jiu-jitsu, and the more you know about it and more effectively you can operate it the better you’ll be on the mat.
 The increase in body awareness gained from yoga practice cannot be overstated.
 One of the most valuable ways this is achieved is through breath control.
 Not only will the vinyasas teach you to coordinate your movement and breathing, but yogic techniques such as pranayama will enable you to engage your diaphragm and utilise your lungs to their full capacity.
 This will greatly improve your stamina during rolling.

 Polishing the Mind